Introduction to Directing

 • provide tools and techniques to apply to any project.

-• allow you to pose questions to the instructor in an open forum.
-Interaction with the instructor will take place only in the classroom.
+• allow you to pose questions to the instructor during class sessions.

 • recommend reading and viewing, but not require outside class work.